corcorana/restingIAF/iaf_manu.md

 Additional parameters include:
 $W_\alpha$, the domain of the PSD corresponding to the putative alpha bandwidth;
-$minP$, the minimum quantity of normalised power required to qualify as a potential PAF candidate (fixed automatically according to the statistical properties of the spectrum);
+$minP$, the minimum quantity of normalised power required to qualify as a potential PAF candidate (fixed in relation to the statistical properties of the spectrum);
 $pDiff$, the minimum proportion of peak height by which the highest peak component must exceed all competitors in order to qualify as the PAF; and $cMin$, the minimum number of channels necessary for the computation of cross-channel IAF estimates.
 Examples of what we consider to be reasonable parameter values are outlined in section 2.3.4.